rcrowther/apertium-dictionary-generator/README.rst

     {weird, bizarre, strange}, bizarre

-In all dictionaries, these will be expanded into individual entries.
+In mono-dictionaries, these will be expanded into individual entries.
 In bilingual dictionaries, entries will be marked with the appropriate `slr`/`srl` marks.
 The first item in the set is the default::